Photo: Alexey Demidov/Pexels

 Exile Visual Arts Award

-The Exile Visual Arts Award honours works by artists who visualise essential questions in exile such as identity, belonging or foreignness.
-The Exile Visual Arts Award is an initiative of Körber-Stiftung, supported by Stiftung Exilmuseum Berlin.
+The Exile Visual Arts Award honours works by artists with exile experience that visualise essential questions such as identity, belonging or foreignness.
+The 10,000 euro prize is an initiative of the Körber Stiftung, supported by the Stiftung Exilmuseum Berlin.

-The work “Sky is no one’s ground” (2019) consists of a flag with appliqués and embroidery on velvet.
+The work ‘Sky is no one’s ground’ (2019) consists of a flag with appliqués and embroidery on velvet.
 As part of a performance, the artist uses her own body as part of the artwork on a plinth and waves the flag for several minutes.
 In doing so, she harks back to her own time as an activist in Iran in the 1970s.
 The performance is reminiscent of traditional Shiite rituals as well as modern revolutionary forms of protest.
-By applying a poem to the flag and embroidering it, Shahroudi turns it into an “anti-flag” – a poetic, de-territorialised banner that describes the experiences of flight and exile.
+By applying a poem to the flag and embroidering it, Shahroudi turns it into an ‘anti-flag’ – a poetic, de-territorialised banner that describes the experiences of flight and exile.

-The work “Max Beckmann wasn’t here” (2019) has a similar materiality: the title of the work is written in large lettering on a banner – a reference to the German artist Max Beckmann, who fled into exile in 1937.
-In 2017, Shahroudi spent time at the Villa Romana in Florence on a scholarship and, while researching previous artists, discovered that Max Beckmann had also worked in this studio.
+The work ‘Max Beckmann wasn’t here’ (2019) has a similar materiality: the title of the work appears as large lettering on a banner – a reference to the German artist Max Beckmann, who fled into exile in 1937.
+In 2017, Shahroudi was a scholarship holder at the Villa Romana in Florence and discovered during her research that Beckmann had also worked in this studio.
 She shared with him the experience of living in exile, and so began an imaginary pen friendship with Beckmann.
-This led to an extensive series of drawings and the velvet banner bearing the first sentence of this dialogue with – as Shahroudi puts it – her “doppelganger”: “Max Beckmann was not here”.
+This culminates in an extensive series of drawings and the velvet banner that bears the first sentence of this dialogue with – as Shahroudi puts it – her ‘doppelganger’: ‘Max Beckmann was not here’.

 Performance of the award winner